![]() |

 A Vital City

-Eighty-three-year old Philip Levine has been named Poet Laureate of the United States, the latest of many honors.
-A native of Detroit, Levine worked in various industrial jobs, including the night shift at an auto factory, an early experience that became one of the major topics of his poems.
-Levine’s remembers Detroit as a “vital city,” as illustrated by five menus from the spring of 1940, showing a prosperous Midwestern city hard at work and play.
+In 2011, eighty-three-year old Philip Levine was named Poet Laureate of the United States.
+A native of Detroit, Levine worked in various industrial jobs as a young man.
+His experiences on the night shift at an auto factory provided him with one of the major topics for his poems.
+He remembers Detroit as a “vital city,” which is confirmed by five menus from the spring of 1940 that shows a prosperous Midwestern city hard at work and play.

 Wednesday, August 10, 2011